The most poisonous advice for someone trying to grow their business?

 Why Marketers Must Root Themselves in Value

-At the end of the day, attracting prospects all boils down to VALUE.
+Regardless of all the online network marketing strategies available, at the end of the day, attracting prospects all boils down to VALUE.

 And speaking of boiling, let’s break down a brilliant lesson in attraction from one of the most unlikely of sources…